 Divorce remains a controversial issue in several countries in Asia that couples having shaky marriages choose not to cohabit as husband and wife without filing for a divorce at the court of law.
 This mindset is influenced by a multitude of factors such as religion and personal beliefs.
 Thailand is among the list of Asian countries with a working divorce system while some do have an annulment.

 To differentiate an annulment from a divorce: the former, upon being granted by a competent court, means the marriage is null and void from the very beginning.
 Further, an annulment is treated as if the marriage never even existed.
 On the contrary, marriage is recognized only that its validity or legality has been ended through a divorce.

-In Thailand, two types of divorce are in place: the very costly, emotionally and financially draining Contested Divorce and the less demanding Uncontested Divorce.
+In Thailand, two types of Thai divorce are in place: the very costly, emotionally and financially draining Thai Contested Divorce and the less demanding Thai Uncontested Divorce.

 Even if the contested divorce proceeding is already in motion, the contesting parties may still opt to have their differences settled amicably through an uncontested divorce.